Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Results

-We analyze the Ising model on the infinite-dimensional ($d_{\rm H}=+\infty$) dodecahedral hyperbolic $(5,3,4)$ lattice .
-We aim to determine the phase transition temperature $T_{\rm pt}$ and classify the universality class of the Ising model by evaluating the exponents $\beta$ and $\delta$ with respect to the hyperbolic geometry.
-As discovered on the cubic lattice, the phase transition of the Ising model on the dodecahedral lattice has to be determined by the singular behavior of spontaneous magnetization $M$, von Neumann entropy $S_{\rm E}$, and correlation length $\xi$ if measured deeply in the bulk since the boundaries are too strong~\cite{Serina}.
+As discovered on the cubic lattice, the phase transition of the Ising model on the dodecahedral lattice has to be determined by the singular behavior of spontaneous magnetization $M$, von Neumann entropy $S_{\rm E}$, and correlation length $\xi$ (for definition of $\xi$, see App.~\ref{ApC}) measured deeply in the bulk with the aim to suppress the strong boundary effects~\cite{Serina}.
 All quantities are calculated in the thermodynamic limit, $j\to\infty$, i.e., we iteratively expand the hyperbolic lattice until $M$, $S_E$, and $\xi$ normalized per spin converge below the desired precision that we set to be $\varepsilon \lesssim10^{-8}$.

 We calculate the phase-transition temperature $T_{\rm pt}$ and the two exponents $\beta$ and $\delta$, which we show to belong to the mean-field universality class.
 We primarily demonstrate the CTMRG calculations for the bond dimensions $m=3$ and $m=4$.
 Setting $m=2$ resulted in lower numerical accuracy for $M$, $S_{\rm E}$, and $\xi$, similar to that on the cubic lattice.